All Episodes

 Thank you, sir.

-Uh I'm glad to hear no, my father fought four years in the Pacific.
+No, my father fought four years in the Pacific.

-Well, I served in the Pacific, and then I had three brothers that uh served in World War II.
+Well, I served in the Pacific, and then I had three brothers that served in World War II.

-They uh served in Europe.
+They served in Europe.

-Yeah, my sister gave me on Father's Day a big poster uh framed of the ship that my father served in in World War II.
+Yeah, my sister gave me on Father's Day a big poster framed of the ship that my father served in in World War II.

 I was really glad to get it.